thu-pacman/chitu/docs/en/DEVELOPMENT.md

 CHITU_HYGON_BUILD=1 pip install --no-build-isolation . -c <(pip list --format freeze)
 ```

+Note:

+- The constraints after `-c` enforces chitu to be compatible with all your installed packages, instead of upgrading non-compatible packages.
+This helps keeping the PyTorch installed in your system untouched.
+You can exclude some packages from the constraint list if you want to upgrade them.

 **For Muxi platforms:**

 ```bash
 CHITU_MUXI_BUILD=1 pip install --no-build-isolation . -c <(pip list --format freeze)
 ```

+Note:

+- The constraints after `-c` enforces chitu to be compatible with all your installed packages, instead of upgrading non-compatible packages.
+This helps keeping the PyTorch installed in your system untouched.
+You can exclude some packages from the constraint list if you want to upgrade them.

 #### Options